birhanu-eshete/SPIF/README.md

 ##Known issues

+Not all pdf files are supported by PyPdf library, don't get surprise if the script is selective on pdf files.
+Docx conversion don't return the page number where a sensitive or private information is found.

 ##Authors
-Birhanu Eshete - birhanu.mekuria(at)gmail.com
+- Birhanu Eshete - birhanu.mekuria(at)gmail.com
-Ali Fawzi Najm Al-Shammari - afnfun(at)yahoo.com
+- Ali Fawzi Najm Al-Shammari - afnfun(at)yahoo.com
-Michele Fogarolli - michelefoga(at)gmail.com
+- Michele Fogarolli - michelefoga(at)gmail.com

+##License
+This code is under [MIT License](http://opensource.org/licenses/MIT)